nao10i/dotfiles/README.md

 ## 😸 Welcome

 Welcome to my dotfiles.
-This repository helps easily set up a visually stunning and colorful terminal environment.
+This repository helps easily set up a fast and intuitive terminal environment.
 This setup installs Zsh with starship prompt, tmux, Neovim, and Golang and Rust-based command-line tools that starts and operates quickly.
 Designed for use in mainly English or [Japanese](docs/README-ja.md) environments.
 Grateful that you found this project and took a look!

 | Linux Terminal |
 | :-: |